-To manage your system with logical partitions, you can use either the Hardware Management Console (HMC) or the Integrated Virtualization Manager (IVM).
+To manage your logical partitioned system, you can use either the Hardware Management Console (HMC) or the Integrated Virtualization Manager (IVM).

 Setting up the HMC and create logical partitions

 Follow these tasks to set up your HMC and to create logical partitions for your system.